AmyXS/chromaplot/readme.md

 # Chromaplot

-A simple script that plots amplitude, spectrograms and chromagrams for a given mono wav audio file.
+chromaplot.py is a simple script that plots amplitude, spectrograms and chromagrams for a given mono wav audio file.

+chromacompare.py plots a few chromagram using different algorithms offered in librosa.

 ![screenshot](resources/Screenshot.jpg)